tonylekhtman/DILBERT/README.md

 ### 3. Obtain data for your downstream task
 In the `ae_files` you can create a directory for your domain.

-The files in the directory are in the BIO style, for example:
+The files in the directory are in the BIO format, for example:
 ```
 But O
 the O